Corneal transplant - dischargeKeratoplasty - discharge; Penetrating keratoplasty - discharge

 Limit activities that could make you fall or increase pressure on your eye, such as climbing a ladder or dancing.
 Avoid heavy lifting.
 Stay away from dust and blowing sand.

-Carefully follow your doctor's instructions for using eye drops after surgery.
+Follow your provider's instructions for using eye drops carefully.
 The drops help prevent infection.
 They also help prevent your body from rejecting your new cornea.

-Follow up with your doctor as directed.
-You may need to have stitches removed, and your doctor will want to check your healing and eyesight.
+Follow up with your provider as directed.
+You may need to have stitches removed, and your provider will want to check your healing and eyesight.

 When to Call the Doctor